CONSTITUTION AND BY-LAWS

 Article V – The Club Year, Annual Meeting and Elections

-The annual meeting shall be held on a date and time during the month of January at which governors and officers for the ensuing two years shall be elected by secret, written ballot from among those nominated.
+The annual meeting shall be held on a date and time during the month of January at which governors and officers for the ensuing two years shall be elected by secret, written ballot from among those nominated in accordance with Section 3 of this Article.
 Elections will take place after the meeting has been called to order.
-Officers and Board of Governors shall take office immediately upon conclusion of the election and each retiring officer shall turn over to his/her successor in office all properties and records relating to the office as soon as possible, not to exceed fifteen days after the election.
+Officers and Board of Governors shall take office immediately upon conclusion of the election and each retiring officer shall turn over to his/her successor in office all properties and records relating to the office within 30 days after the election.

 a) No person may be a candidate in a Club election who has not accepted nomination or has not reached his/her 18th birthday.
 The member must be in good standing.
-During the month of September, the Board of Governors shall select a nominating committee consisting of two members and one board member.
-The committee shall nominate one candidate (who has voting privileges) for each office and five candidates for the other positions of the Board, and after securing consent of each person so nominated, shall immediately report their nominations to the Recording Secretary in writing or electronically.
+During the month of September, the Board of Governors shall select a nominating committee consisting of three members and two alternates not more than one of whom shall be members of the Board.
+The committee shall nominate one candidate (who has voting privileges) for each office and five candidates for the other positions of the Board, and after securing consent of each person so nominated, shall immediately report their nominations to the Recording Secretary in writing or email.
+The Board shall name the chairman for the committee and it shall be the chairman’s duty to notify the committeemen/committeewomen and alternates of their selections and to call a committee meeting, which shall be held on or before October 1.

-b) Upon receipt of the Nominating Committee’s report, the Recording Secretary shall, on or before November 1st, the membership of the candidates so nominated.
+b) Upon receipt of the Nominating Committee’s report, the Recording Secretary shall, at least two weeks prior to the November meeting, notify the membership of the candidates nominated.

 c) Additional nominations can only be made from the floor at the meeting immediately preceding the annual meeting (in this case November).
 The member being nominated must be present to accept.
 Only those candidates nominated by either the nominating committee or through the additional nomination process may be considered for office or Board positions.
 No person may be a candidate for more than one office.